yiechen/Type-on-Strap/pages/about.md

 <br>

 <p class="about-text">
-Nowadays I am attached to renewable energy projects.
+Nowadays I am attached to renewable energy projects (hydro and wind).
 I also have a professional interest in demographic and social-communication dynamics.
 </p>

 <p class="about-text">